 Irix presents new Irix team photographer - Iwona Sikorska

-“Hey everyone!
+Hello Irix community!
+We are happy to present you our new Irix team super talented photographer, specialised on macro Photography!
+"Hey everyone!
 My name is Iwona Sikorska and I come from Poland.
 I live in a picturesque region of the country, surrounded by the mountains of Bielsko-Biała, which is where I also work, as well as bringing up two children.
 In my free time I like to pursue my passions such as my garden, trips into the mountains, and, of course, taking photographs.
-Photography is a passion that’s been with me for many years.
+Photography is a passion that's been with me for many years.
 Macro photography and close up photography have become the closest to my heart.
 Seeing the macro world is really fascinating as it allows to notice the beauty that is hidden near us, which is often imperceptible.
 I love to experiment with light and colour to show this little world in an original and interesting way.
 I like challenges.
-I’m also self-taught and I’m still trying to develop myself firther every day in this field of photography.”
+I'm also self-taught and I'm still trying to develop myself firther every day in this field of photography."
+Her first impression about Irix 150mm macro:

 At the beginning I was concerned that the Irix 150mm f/2.8 macro would be very bulky and heavy.